Imbalanced classification: a paradigm-based review: Simulation

 \section{Simulation}

-In this section, we conduct extensive simulation studies to compare the matrix of 20 classification methods introduced in Section \ref{sec:matrix-class} under each of the three classification paradigm described in Section \ref{sec::class_paradigm} when the IR varies, using evaluation metrics reviewed in Section \ref{sec:eval_metric}.
+In this section, we conduct extensive simulation studies to compare the matrix of 20 combinations of classification methods and resampling approaches introduced in Section \ref{sec:matrix-class} under each of the three classification paradigms described in Section \ref{sec::class_paradigm} when the IR varies, using evaluation metrics reviewed in Section \ref{sec:eval_metric}.